Dualizability and index of subfactors

 Thus the conditional expectation $E$ is faithful, and similarly $F$ is faithful.
 It follows from \cite[Proposition 4.4]{Longo(Index-of-subfactors-and-statistics-of-quantum-fields-II)} that the inclusion $A\subset B'$ has finite index.
 By Lemma \ref{lem: ind = dim}, we then have $\dim({}_AH_B)=\llbracket B':A\rrbracket<\infty$, and so ${}_AH_B$ is dualizable.
 The bimodule ${}_BK_A$ is dualizable for similar reasons. \end{proof}

-We finish this section by establishing some useful inequalities for the matrix of statistical dimensions $\llbracket B : A \rrbracket$ --- recall Definition \ref{def: [[ B : A ]]} --- associated to a finite homomorphism $A \to B$ of von Neumann algebras with finite center.
+We finish this section by establishing some useful inequalities for the matrix of statistical dimensions $\llbracket B : A \rrbracket$ --- recall Definition \ref{def: [[ B : A ]]} --- associated to a finite homomorphism $A \to B$ of von Neumann algebras with finite-dimensional centers.
 Our proofs are all based on the Pimsner--Popa inequality.